genomech/Charm/README.md

 8) change other parameters as you wish
 9) run Charm

+###
+The whole genome Hi-C datasets of chromosomal rearrangments can be founded [here](https://genedev.bionet.nsc.ru/ftp/by_Project/Charm/wgHi-C/)

 ### The chromosome sizes file
 This file contains chromosome sizes (see https://github.com/aidenlab/juicer/wiki/Pre).
 The chromosome names and chromosome sizes must be correspondent to the chromosome sizes and chromosome names in .hic-file.
 File format (see the example "test.chr.sizes")